sumcoinlabs/sumcoin/README.md

 What is SumCoin?
 ----------------

-SumCoin is a smart contract capable, cryptographic blockchain using scrypt proof-of-work algorithm.
+SumCoin is a cryptographic blockchain using scrypt proof-of-work algorithm.
 Sumcoin tracks all coins in real time and is an aggregate or "sum" of all coins market capitalization.
-It is for those who want to gain exposure to the crypto space but my only want to hold one coin to gain maximum exposure.
+It is for those who want to gain maximum exposure to the crypto space but may only want to hold one coin for simplicity, which can reduce risk factors.

 Times:
  - 1.25 minute block targets